 For example, if you’re learning to cook, you must first define the kitchen tools, terms, and measurements used in recipes.
-Then, you begin to gain an understanding for why recipes are written in certain orders — why we mix the dry ingredients separately from the wet ingredients when making muffins, for example.
+Then, you begin to gain an understanding of why recipes are written in certain orders — why we mix the dry ingredients separately from the wet ingredients when making muffins, for example.
 And finally, you’re able to create your own recipes and teach others to cook.
-In the future, grammar, dialectic, and rhetoric, mentioned above, will be quite significant for every student in order to become a good essay writer while studying in higher educational institutions.
+In the future, grammar, dialectic, and rhetoric, as mentioned above, will be quite significant for every student in order to become a good essay writer while studying in higher educational institutions.
 Professional academic writing is no easy job.
 There are plenty of resources like https://nocramming.com/

 The “Lost Tools of Learning” essay from Dorothy Sayers is commonly referenced by classical educators, and she refers to these stages as the poll parrot (grammar), pert (dialectic), and poetic (rhetoric) stages.